 Chipotle issued a statement that said: “We are committed to ensuring that our restaurants are in full compliance with all laws and regulations and we believe that in hiring workers beginning at age 16, we can provide younger employees with valuable experiences and provide a compelling work environment.”
 Chipotle also highlighted that it gives employees tuition reimbursement, access to mental healthcare, and financial planning tools.
 The Massachusetts attorney general said that the state has “a duty to ensure minors are safe working in its restaurants.”

 Wage & Hour Violations In The Restaurant Industry

 Wage and hour violations are all too common in the restaurant industry.
 Some food industry employers will illegally cut corners by taking from workers’ wages.
 Chipoltle shows us that even popular nationwide food chains commit these violations.
 Under federal and state law, covered employees must earn the minimum wage and overtime wages for any hours over 40 worked in a given workweek.
 Overtime rates should be at least time and a half your usual hourly rate.
 Additionally, employers must maintain proper records of employee’s wage payments.
 If you are not sure if you qualify for overtime wages, you should speak to an experienced employment lawyer as soon as possible.

 Seek Legal Assistance Today

 If your employer has not paid your rightfully earned wages, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.